Chiral Catalyst Leads To New Stereopolymer

 Taking advantage of a chiral cobalt catalyst, Geoffrey W. Coates and coworkers at Cornell University have copolymerized propylene oxide enantiomers and succinic anhydride to form poly(propylene succinate), the first member of a new class of thermoplastics (J. Am.
 Chem.
 Soc.
 2014, DOI: 10.1021/ja509440g).

 The team’s new polymer forms a semicrystalline stereocomplex, meaning it is a material made from combining right- and left-handed polymer chains.
-In addition to starting from biobased monomers and being inherently biodegradable, the polymer’s ability to form a stereocomplex provides it with a melting transition temperature comparable with that of low-density polyethylene.
-These properties could make the new polymer competitive with polyethylene and isotactic polypropylene, the two most widely produced polymers in the world.
+In addition to starting from commodity and biobased monomers and being inherently biodegradable, the polymer has an ability to form a stereocomplex, providing it with a melting point comparable to that of low-density polyethylene.
+These properties could one day make the new polymer competitive to polyethylene and isotactic polypropylene, the two most widely produced polymers in the world.

 “Stereocomplexes in general spark the interest of chemists who enjoy structure,” says Kenneth B. Wagener, senior member of the George & Josephine Butler Polymer Research Laboratory at the University of Florida.
 “This new work is typical of the Coates group—making something new of chemistry well-known, epoxides and anhydrides in this case.”